Five-Year MS Program

 Summer after completing BS: Student performs full-time research over the summer for at least 10-weeks (four credits of CHEM 495).
 Occasionally, the student may need to do summer research the following summer if they cannot do it immediately after completing the BS.

-Fall and spring semester of MS year: Student completes two graduate courses each semester (16 credits total), CHEM 511 each semester (two credits total), and CHEM 495 masters research each semester (eight credits).
+Fall and spring semester of MS year: Student completes two graduate courses each semester (16 credits total), CHEM 511 each semester (two credits total), and CHEM 495 master’s research each semester (four credits per semester, eight credits total).

 Final semester: Student writes MS thesis and undergoes an oral exam with their research advisor and two other faculty members to assess the MS research thesis.
 The student is responsible for assembling the committee and scheduling the exam.

-Students are responsible for identifying a three-member committee for the master's defense.
-The committee should be comprised of the student's faculty advisor, one additional chemistry faculty member, and one faculty member from outside of the chemistry department.
+Once completed, students will be responsible for assembling a three-person defense committee that includes their faculty advisor, one additional chemistry faculty member, and one external faculty member (not in chemistry).
 For the faculty member outside of chemistry, they can be affiliated with chemistry but must not have any academic/research relationship with any other members of the committee or the student.

-Students must submit a final corrected copy of the thesis to the graduate coordinator.
+After the defense, student emails a copy of the final thesis to the graduate coordinator

 There is a 50 percent tuition discount for the MS year.
 Students are responsible for health insurance and health fees.
 Students are ineligible for stipends and fellowships from the department.